Facing issues regarding your community association dues or fees? Others might have dealt with the same concerns.

 My brother and I inherited our father's home in a planned community.
 My husband and I bought my brother's half from him.
 We've been living there and paying HOA dues for months.
 Now the HOA says we owe a "new owner's" fee of $200.
 Can the HOA really make us pay this?

 You need more information.
 First, find out why the HOA is charging the fee.
 Did the fee arise from the inheritance, or from the transfer from your brother?
 You must also find out what provision in the documents governing your development the HOA is relying on to assess the fee.

-To be a valid HOA charge, your development’s Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs), or the HOA’s bylaws must grant the HOA the authority to assess it.
-Ask the HOA what provisions authorize the new owner’s fee.
+To be a valid HOA charge, your development's Covenants, Conditions, Restrictions and Easements (CC&Rs), or the HOA's bylaws, must grant the HOA the authority to assess it.
+Ask the HOA what provisions authorize the new owner's fee.
 If there are none, it might be invalid.

 Also check the fee's validity under your state's laws.
 Some state's laws prohibit certain types of HOA fees, or restrict the amount HOAs can charge.

 Even if the HOA has the authority to charge the new owner's fee, whether the charge is applicable in your case depends on the purpose of the fee.

 HOA transfer fees are usually meant to compensate the HOA for its time and expense in assisting with the home's purchase and sale.
 For example, an HOA might provide a buyer with copies of the development's governing documents, HOA financial statements, or documentation of outstanding dues, fees, or HOA liens on the home.